BugSplat-Git/bugsplat-unity/README.md

 StartCoroutine(bugsplat.PostAllCrashes());
 ```

 Each of the methods that post crashes to BugSplat also accept a `MinidumpPostOptions` parameter and a `callback`.
-The useage of `MinidumpPostOptions` and `callback` are nearly identically to the `ExceptionPostOptions` example listed above.
+The usage of `MinidumpPostOptions` and `callback` are nearly identically to the `ExceptionPostOptions` example listed above.

 You can generate a test crash on Windows with any of the following methods.